andrwe455/MonsterUniversity/README.md

     > git clone https://github.com/andrwe455/MonsterUniversity

     Alternatively you can copy the command above and paste it into the console.
-3. You should see a folder named **MonsterUniversity** in the directory you ran the command on, open this folder in visual studio for the next steps.
+3. You should see a folder named **MonsterUniversity** in the directory you ran the command on, open this folder in visual studio code for the next steps.

 ### Running the project
-1. After the project folder has been opened in Visual Studio Code, open the *TERMINAL*, type `npm i` to install the necessary dependencies and press enter.
+1. After the project folder has been opened in Visual Studio Code, open the *TERMINAL*, type `npm install i` to install the necessary dependencies and press enter.
+The dependencies installation process might take a while so be patient 🧘‍♂️.
 2. Type `npm start` to run the server.
 3. In case Windows Firewall asks for permission, simply grant it.
 If not, then skip this step.
 4. You will see `http://localhost:3001` on the terminal, **Click** on it while also holding down **CTRL**.